Bricktech2000/Resume/resume.md

 <!-- made myself an advisor on 2025-09-14, according to website commit history -->

 _Club Executive_ `University of Ottawa | June 2022–Present`

-- Running growing community of **over 1500** computer science students at the University of Ottawa.
+- Running a growing community of **over 1500** computer science students at the University of Ottawa.
-- Collaborating with executive board to brainstorm, plan, fund and market monthly events and meetups, such as workshop on Vim bindings and mini-course on the λ‑calculus.
+- Collaborating with the executive board to brainstorm, plan, fund and market monthly events and meetups, such as workshops on Vim bindings and a mini-course on the λ‑calculus.

 ### [Hack the Hill Hackathon](http://hackthehill.com/)